NAME¶

 for all containers joining the pod.
 A container can override the resource limits when joining a pod.

---cpus=4 causes the container to use the smaller limit.
+For example, if a pod was created via podman pod create --cpus=5, specifying podman container create --pod=<pod_id|pod_name> --cpus=4 causes the container to use the smaller limit.
 Also, containers which specify their own cgroup, such as --cgroupns=host, do NOT get the assigned pod level cgroup resources.

 OPTIONS¶